 10. My Debt Epiphany

-Chonce, starts her first blog with her intro, shares what she likes, and what she believes in.
+Chonce, starts her first blog post with her intro, shares what she likes, and what she believes in.
 Then proceeds to call out her target audience, which was any one stuck in debt.

 After that she tells them how she’d be helping them with personal finance’s tips and tricks so they can get out from the abyss of debt.
 You’ll see in the comments that folks were happy to find her, and were also expecting what’s coming in the future.